CREES Fellows Program

 - outreach opportunities, as KU faculty are invited to other institutions to make public presentations or develop joint projects;

-- access for CREES Fellows to a collection of over 425,000 volumes of Slavica in Watson Library, special collections and rare books in the Spencer Research Library, and access while at KU to special databases and other electronic research technologies.
+- assistance with application for CREES sponsored KU adjunct/affiliate status for one year.
+This status offers CREES Fellows access to a collection of over 425,000 volumes of Slavica in Watson Library, special collections and rare books in the Spencer Research Library, and access to special databases and other electronic research technologies.

-To apply for status as a CREES Fellow, Regional faculty and scholars should send a letter to the Director of CREES stating their academic credentials, current affiliation, the topic of their research, and the kinds of privileges they would like from the Center (see list below).
+To apply for an appointment as a CREES Fellow and sponsored adjunct/affiliate status, Regional faculty and scholars should send a letter to the Director of CREES stating their academic credentials, current affiliation, the topic of their research, current CV, and the kinds of privileges they would like from the Center (see list below).

-During their time on campus, Fellows may meet in private sessions with KU Slavic librarians, use KU research facilities, interact with faculty and area studies students, tour the campus, and visit sites in Lawrence.
-Fellows will be invited to KU to give public lectures on their current research or projects.
+If planning a visit to the KU campus, Fellows may meet with KU Slavic librarians, interact with faculty and area studies students, tour the campus, and visit sites in Lawrence.
+Fellows may be invited to KU to give public lectures on their current research or projects.

-- Parking pass for the duration of the visit or research program;
+- Assistance with purchasing a KU Parking pass for the duration of the visit or research program;

 - Invitations to all CREES lectures, conferences, events, and receptions;

-- Assistance in obtaining visas and in making contacts for field research in countries of the REES world area.
+- Assistance in making contacts for field research in countries of the REES world area;

 - Depending on available funding, eligibility to apply for a modest travel reimbursement and lodging stipend to cover the expense of a private room in a hotel, dormitory, or campus housing, or assistance with longer term research housing.